 SAP has inbuilt functionality to handle credit card orders, however only a few companies have put this feature into practice.
 In fact, less than 10% of the customers I have come across in the last 17+ years of my consulting experience, have configured this process.
 One probable reason for this is that majority of the customers haven’t integrated their SAP environment with any e-commerce platform or market places like Amazon or eBay as yet.
 The second reason is data security and PCI compliance aspect when it comes to dealing with credit card information.

 Needless to say that they are missing out on a huge opportunity.
 Millions of retail buyers as well as dealers are trying to find a way to buy products in the most hassle free manner.
 However not many manufacturers list their products online.
 They are relying on traditional distribution channels like wholesalers, dealers and stockist.
 Some of the latter are smart enough to list the products on marketplaces or sell the products through their own web-commerce platform.
 Having understood the context, let us look at key steps on how credit card processing can be enabled within SAP.

 Payment Gateway and External Capture of funds

-Storing sensitive data within any internal application has vast ramifications in event of a security breach.
-Managing credit card related details is one business case.
-Storing it is a strict no for organization, if they are not specialized in data security and data encryption.
-Hence external payment gateways come into picture.
-PayPal, Authorize.Net and Stripe are some of the more popular ones.
+Storing sensitive data within any internal application has vast ramifications in the event of a security breach.
+Managing credit card information and related transaction is one such business case.
+Storing credit card details is unsurprisingly, a strict no for organization if they are not specialized in data security and data encryption.
+Hence external payment processor coming into picture.
+Many banking institution provide their card processing services for a small transaction fee.